 It is seldom that Gilles finds himself on a building site on a rainless day: fortunately, he’s a pleasant company!
 Used to working in all conditions on building sites, he always finds solutions to problems and unforeseen circumstances.
 On top of running across eastern Canada for tests, and even farther, he likes getting away with his joyous troop to visit the most beautiful towns!
 Often out of the office, he regularly eats in restaurants with his valiant team.
 People remain surprised that he doesn’t weigh fifty pounds more!
 Gifted with an impressive memory, he remembers the details of each one of his projects.
 This ability also allows him to recite excerpts from his children’s favorite movies or share anecdotes with clients and colleagues.
 Gilles is our featherweight champion and our director of assessments and in-situ tests.

 Marie-Josée wholeheartedly worships the youths who form our next generation, sharing her knowledge with them and encouraging them to perform well.
 According to them, she would even have a motherly side.
 Mj is animated by rigorous nutrition and good physical shape.
-In spite of her advanced age and her six grandchildren, she pedals, runs, trots, and swim.
+In spite of her advanced age and her nine grandchildren, she pedals, runs, trots, and swim.
 She even has a black belt in karate!
 Even her little pet, commonly called a dog, is tired of running behind her.
 Her perfectionism sometimes discourages, but always pays off in the end.
 Marie-Josée is our woman in a world of me.
-But she is also our consultation and commissioning director for new construction projects.
+But she is also our Technical sales Manager, Advisory Services.

 Armand Patenaude recruited Robert in November of 1985 as a trainee engineer freshly graduated in mechanical engineering at École Polytechnique de Montreal a few years before.
 In spite of the fact that his first clients believed he was training as a student in CEGEP, he managed to acquire an experience now recognized by the whole of the industry.
 Robert attempts to fight time and stay young by remaining as active as he can.
 His latest passion, motorcycle riding, has been recently added to the list: alpine skiing, hiking, surfing, watching all kinds of music shows, etc. He is also the father of an awesome young woman, his pearl and most beautiful success.
 And it is mostly for her sake that he wishes to stay young and fight the years, in order to see her grow and blossom; at the same time, the company will benefit from his presence for many more years.
 This will allow him to see the growth, at the heart of the team which will someday replace him, of the passion he transmits.
 His most sincere wish: long live the CLEB and this group of exceptional people!